AyslanSE/AyslanSE/README.md

 	<br>
 	Use as Language: C# with .Net Core and also .Net Framework
 	<br>
-	I develop on Unty Engine, and I've used it in the past RPG Maker, game maker
+	I develop on Unity Engine, RPG Maker and game maker
 </h4>
 <br>